johnwcowan/r7rs-work/SimpleSqlCowan.md

-Python APSW and Chicken sql-de-lite

 ## Opaque object types

-Database, transaction, statement, query
+Database, statement, result-set

 ## Databases

-(open-ssql-database filename mode) -> db
+(open-sql-database filename mode) -> db

 mode is symbol: read, write, create

-(ssql-database? obj) -> boolean
+(sql-database? obj) -> boolean

-(ssql-interrupt db timespec) -> undefined
+(sql-interrupt db timespec) -> undefined

 Attempt to interrupt requests from any thread.

-(ssql-timeout db timespec) -> undefined
+(sql-timeout db timespec) -> undefined

-Set timeout in seconds and nanoseconds for each database request; signal an error if request does not complete/
+Set timeout in seconds and nanoseconds for each database request.
+Signal an error if request does not complete.

-(ssql-in-transaction db proc) -> what proc returns
+(sql-in-transaction db thunk) -> what thunk returns

-The proc is passed transaction object.
-When proc returns, roll back unless ssql-commit has been called.
+When proc returns, roll back unless sql-commit has been called.

-(ssql-transaction? obj) -> boolean

-(ssql-commit transaction) -> unspecified
+(sql-commit db) -> unspecified

-(ssql-rollback transaction) -> unspecified
+(sql-rollback db) -> unspecified

-(ssql-in-transaction? db) -> boolean
+(sql-in-transaction? db) -> boolean

 Is the database currently running a transaction?

-## Statements and queries
+## Statements and result sets

-(ssql-statement db code bindings) -> statement
+(sql-statement db code bindings) -> statement

-It is an error to mutate either code or bindings; this enables caching.
+It is an error to mutate either code or bindings; this enables caching of either compiled but unbound statements, fully bound statements, or both.

-(ssql-statement? obj) -> boolean
+(sql-statement? obj) -> boolean

-(ssql-exec db-or-trans statement) -> changes
+(sql-exec db statement) -> implementation-dependent

-If you specify a db, and a transaction is in effect, whether the statement is executed within the transaction is implementation-defined.
+Use this procedure when statement does not return a result set.

-(ssql-in-query db-or-trans statement proc) -> what proc returns
+(sql-result-set db statement thunk) -> whatever thunk returns

-Invoke proc with a query object.
-Query is finalized when proc returns.
-If you specify a db, and a transaction is in effect, whether the query runs within the transaction is implementation-defined.
+Executes statement and calls thunk, passing a result-set object.

-(ssql-read query) -> list
+(sql-read result-set) -> list

-Returns a list of Scheme objects.
+Returns a list of Scheme objects representing the next available row of the result-set.
 NULL is represented by the symbol nil.

-(ssql-read-all query) -> list of lists
+(sql-read-all result-set) -> list of lists

-Returns all available results on this query.
+Returns all available rows in this result-set.

-(ssql-for-each proc query) -> unspecified
+(sql-for-each proc result-set) -> unspecified

-Applies each result of query to proc for its side effects.
+Applies each result of result-set to proc for its side effects.

-(ssql-map->list proc query) -> list
+(sql-map->list proc result-set) -> list

-Applies each result of query to proc and returns a list of the results.
+Applies each result of result-set to proc and returns a list of the results.

-(ssql-fold proc knil query) -> any
+(sql-fold proc knil result-set) -> any

-Call proc on each result of query and the current state (initially knil).
+Call proc on each result of result-set and the current state (initially knil).
 Order of arguments?

 ## Blobs

+ISSUE: Should this be gotten rid of?
+It's not strictly necessary, but handling really large blobs without it will be messy.
+Ideally it should give us ports, but adding ports to a Scheme implementation is hard.

-(ssql-make-blob db table column rowid length) -> blob
+(sql-make-blob db table column rowid length) -> blob

-Make a blob of zero bytes in the specified location.
+Make a blob of length bytes, all of which are 0, in the specified location.
+The current position of the blob is set to 0.
 Blobs cannot be extended.

-(ssql-open-blob db table column rowid [old-blob]) -> blob
+(sql-open-blob db table column rowid [old-blob]) -> blob

+Open the blob at the specified location.
+The current position of the blob is set to 0.
-Open the blob at the existing location.
-If old-blob is provided, it is reused.
+If old-blob is provided, it may be reused.

-(ssql-blob? obj) -> boolean
+(sql-blob? obj) -> boolean

-(ssql-blob-read blob count) -> bytevector
+(sql-blob-read blob count) -> bytevector

+Reads *count* bytes from the current position of *blob* into a newly allocated bytevector and returns it.
+Stops if the end of the blob is reached.

-(ssql-blob-read! to at blob count) -> unspecified
+(sql-blob-read! to at blob count) -> unspecified

+Reads into bytevector *to* starting at position *at* until *count* bytes are read or *to* is full, whichever comes first.

-(ssql-blob-read-all blob) -> bytevector
+(sql-blob-read-all blob) -> bytevector

-(ssql-blob-write blob count bytevector [start end]) -> unspecified
+(sql-blob-write blob count bytevector [start end]) -> unspecified

+Writes the bytes of *bytevector* from *start* (inclusive) to *end* (exclusive) at the current position of *blob*.

-(ssql-blob-position blob) -> exact integer
+(sql-blob-position blob) -> exact integer

-(ssql-blob-set-position! blob position) -> unspecified
+(sql-blob-set-position! blob position) -> unspecified

 ## Exceptions

-(make-ssql-exception code message) -> ssql-exception
+(make-sql-exception code message) -> sql-exception

-(ssql-exception? obj) -> boolean
+(sql-exception? obj) -> boolean

-(ssql-exception-code ssql-exception) -> exact integer
+(sql-exception-code sql-exception) -> exact integer

-(ssql-exception-message ssql-exception) -> string
+(sql-exception-message sql-exception) -> string

 ## Meta

 This is not standardized over databases, so provided here.
+There isn't much, but what there is is generally useful.

-(ssql-tables db) -> list
+(sql-tables db) -> list of symbols

-Includes views.
+The symbols correspond to database tables (including views) accessible to the current user.

-(ssql-columns db table) -> list of 5-element lists
+(sql-columns db table) -> list of symbols

-The columns appear in ordinal position.
+The symbols represent column names, and appear in ordinal position.
-The sub-elements are column name, type (as a string), nullable?, unique?, and default value